bkzhang/bkzhang.github.io/README.md

 -> bundle install
 -> bundle exec jekyll serve

-(make sure you have ruby and ruby gems)

 > To host on GitHub, move all files in source folder to main directory

 # simplest